Credit Hours in Fall | Subsidized Loan Amount | Unsubsidized Loan Amount |

 Federal Student Loans

-To apply for a Federal Loan, a student must submit a FAFSA (Free Application of Federal Student Aid).
-Based on a student’s FAFSA report, the Financial Aid Office will determine the maximum amounts and types of loans for which the student and his or her parents are eligible.
+To apply for a federal loan, a student must submit a FAFSA (Free Application for Federal Student Aid https://fafsa.gov/).
+Based on a student’s FAFSA, SAI (Student Aid Index), grade level, and enrollment status, the Financial Aid Office will determine the maximum amounts and types of loans for which the student and his or her parents are eligible.

-Loan funds cannot be disbursed until all necessary requirements are met.
+Loan funds cannot be disbursed until all necessary requirements are met (ie, Loan Entrance Counseling, Master Promissory Note (MPN), Verification, etc.).
 If all requirements have not been completed, loan amounts will not be applied to the student’s Fisk bill.
-You must notify the Financial Aid Office using the appropriate Loan Request and Adjustment form if any changes need to be made to your loans after they have been accepted in the Fisk portal.
+You must notify the Financial Aid Office if any changes need to be made to your loans after they have been accepted in the Fisk Colleague Self-Service student portal.

 Federal Direct Loans

 The Federal Direct Student Loan Program consists of subsidized and unsubsidized loans.
-Repayment of Federal Direct Student Loans may be deferred while a student is attending the university on a half-time or full-time basis.
-The student must begin repayment of the loan six months after leaving school or dropping below half time.
+Repayment of Federal Direct Student Loans may be deferred while a student attends the university on a half-time or full-time basis.
+The student must begin repayment of the loan six months after leaving school or dropping below half-time.

 The Federal Direct Subsidized Loan is awarded according to demonstrated financial need.
-Interest is paid by the federal government as long as a student is enrolled at least half time at the university.
-Interest will begin accruing six months after leaving school at the same time as repayment.
+Interest is paid by the federal government as long as a student is enrolled at least half-time at the university.
+Interest will begin accruing when the student enters repayment six months after leaving school.

 The Federal Direct Unsubsidized Loan is awarded regardless of a student’s demonstrated need.
 Interest begins accruing from the date of disbursement.
-By making interest payments while in school, a student can avoid capitalization of the interest.
+Students may make interest payments while in school to avoid capitalization of the interest.
 When interest is capitalized, it is added to the principal amount of the loan upon which further interest charges are based.
+Making interest payments while enrolled in at least 6 credit hours is not required as the loans do not go into repayment until the student graduates, falls below six hours enrolled, or ceases attendance.

-To view the current interest rates and fees visit the studentaid.gov.
+To view the current interest rates and fees, visit https://studentaid.gov/understand-aid/types/loans/interest-rates)

 Student Loan Entrance Counseling

-If you have not previously received a Direct Loan or Federal Family Education Loan (FFEL), the Federal Government requires you to complete entrance counseling to ensure that you understand the responsibilities and obligations you are assuming.
+Students must complete Loan Entrance Counseling prior to having a loan disburse.
+The Federal Government requires you to complete entrance counseling to ensure that you understand the responsibilities and obligations you are assuming.

 If you are completing entrance counseling to borrow a loan as an undergraduate student, then the entrance counseling will fulfill counseling requirements for Direct Subsidized Loans and Direct Unsubsidized Loans.